lizardking/SolarEdge.net/README.md

 # SolarEdge.net

 c# code to handle data from a SolarEdge inverters and or meters.

+This is probably not best possible or most elegant solution, but it is working for now.
+You are very welcome to fork the repository and to make changes to the project.

 The following projects exist in the solution: